 PET PHOTOGRAPHY SESSION (performed within the Central Indiana area)

 My documentary-style pet photography sessions are an hour long and performed in your home or fenced-in backyard.
 I will spend one-on-one time with your pet(s), photographing them in their natural environment, doing what you see them do on a regular basis.
 There are no stiff poses, just relaxed, happy pets.
 After your photo session, I will examine the photos, in my studio for quality assurance.
-Your photos will be uploaded to a photo-sharing website, 5-7 business days later.
-You then have for you to download.
+Your photos will be uploaded to a photo-sharing website, 5-7 business days later for you to download.
 You can expect to receive approximately one dozen photos (or more), per pet, from your session.

 A photo session is $235 (up to 3 pets. $25 fee for each additional pet) and within a 25 mile radius of zip code 46236.
 For outside this service area, please email for information.
 For animal shelters, rescue centers and feral cat colonies, please email for information.